Digital-Methods-HASS/au814638_law_petula/final_project/README.md

 ## Data Source
-Data was sourced from the Office for National Statistics (ONS) and NHS England Digital, covering registered deaths and age-standardised mortality rates, and prevalence rates for dementia and Alzeimer's disease in the UK.
+Data was sourced from the Office for National Statistics (ONS) and NHS England Digital, covering registered deaths and age-standardised mortality rates, and prevalence rates for dementia and Alzheimer's disease in the UK.

 ## Data License